Facts About Cluster Flies

 The preferred solution is to apply a preventative treatment sometime between mid-September and mid-October around the exterior of the home before cluster flies enter the building to hibernate.
 It is more challenging to get rid of a cluster flies infestation once they have entered attics and wall voids, but the flies can be eliminated by sucking them up with a vacuum and also installing special fly lights.

-Benefits of Professional Cluster Fly Pest Control
+What are the Benefits of Professional Cluster Fly Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a cluster fly problem.
 Finding and treating the cluster flies can be challenging, especially if they are hidden in the building.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the cluster flies infestation.